vishalv971/Thermal-Conductivity-in-Walls/README.md

 --------------------------------------------------------------------------------

 ### Introduction
 This repo contains the codebase of the project done at Deno-Shaping the Future Hackathon.
+We implemented a project using the "Energy Eye" Denso Heat Sensor.

 --------------------------------------------------------------------------------